net-daemon/docs/docs/user/hass_model/hass_model_generated_entities.md

 LightEntity livingRoomLight = _myEntities.Light.LivingRoomLight;
 ```

-`Entities` is a generated class that provides access to all your entities in Home Assistant.
-The object returned by `_myEntities.Light.LivingRoomLight` is of type `LightEntity` which is also generated.
-This specific instance represents the `light.living_room_light` entity in Home Assistant.

 The LightEntity class provides strongly typed access to the state and attributes of the entity like: